umerhere/confusion-server-express-generator/README.md

 **POSTMAN CONFIGRATION FOR SELFSIGNED SSL**

 Since, we have created a self signed token ubove.
 It is not recognized by chrome as well as on **postman**.
 To test self signed https servers on POSTMAN, disable SSL verification from settings of postman

+# CORS - Cross Origin Resource Sharing

+## Same Origin Policy

+lets say, your site is http://www.abc.com/xyz/page.html

+Same origin policy says that you can access any resource if these are not changed
+1. Protocol
+2. Port
+3. Hostname

+Now , try to access a page at address

+1. http://www.abc.com/abc/page2.html.
+We'll get **success** as  neither of the ubove 3 conditions failed
+2. http://www.abc.com/abc/def/test/locals/index.php.
+We'll get **success** as  neither of the ubove 3 conditions failed
+3. https://www.abc.com/abc/def/test/locals/index.php.
+We'll get **failure** as  protocol is changed (We are using HTTP and trying to access the resource at HTTPS Protocol)
+4. http://www.abc.com:123/abc/def/test/locals/index.php We'll get **failure** as  port is changed (We are using standard port and trying to access the resource at port 123)
+5. http://store.abc.com/mno/index.php.
+We'll get **failure** as  hostname is changed (We are using host www.abc.com and trying to access the resource with hostname store.abc.com)

+**CORS** enables web servers to perform cross domain/origin requests

+A request is considered a **CROSS ORIGIN REQUEST** if you're trying to access a resource from a different domain, protocol or port number.

+**CORS** is a mechanism that gives web servers cross domain controls.

+Browser and server can interact with each other and determine wether or not its safe to allow the cross origin request.

+Our server should also be setup to respond with some headers required to determine the cross origin requests.

+**NOTE**

+I've applied cors on all the routes.
+Now, When you'll send any request, **Access-Control-Allow-Origin** will be avaible in headers.
+For GET OPERATIONS, new additional setting will be required in order to test it via postman.
+However, for **POST, PUT AND DELETE**, we'll need to add a **Origin** field (**its value will be same as one of the allowed addresses you defined in cors.js whitelist array**) in the header while testing it with postman.
+However, this field is set automatically when we hit the API with browser.